 Do not give a recorded statement to the adverse insurance company.

-The sole purpose of that recorded statement is to gather information to either deny your claim or limit the amount of money they will pay you.
-So it can absolutely affect your ability to make a fair recovery in your case.
+The sole purpose of that injury car wreck recorded statement is to gather information to either deny your claim or limit the amount of money they will pay you.
+So it can absolutely affect your ability to make a fair recovery in your accident case.
 Remember that they already have a team of professionals and attorneys aligned against your best interests.